Guidelines for the Ethical Practice of Anesthesiology

 The practice of anesthesiology involves special problems relating to the quality and standards of patient care.
 Therefore, the Society requires its members to adhere to the AMA Principles of Medical Ethics and any other specific ethical guidelines adopted by this Society.

 There may be specific circumstances when elements of the following guidelines may not apply and wherein individualized decisions may be appropriate.

 I. Anesthesiologists have ethical responsibilities to their patients.

-- The patient-physician relationship involves special obligations for the physician that include placing the patient’s interests foremost, faithfully caring for the patient and being truthful.
+- The patient-physician relationship involves special obligations for the physician that include personal interaction with the patient, placing the patient’s interests foremost, faithfully caring for the patient and being truthful.